How We Can Help

 The National Depression Screening Day is an annual event held every October where people who feel they, or someone they know, might be depressed, can fill out a questionnare, gain information and , if necessary, a referral to a Physician or other resources.
 Community development and information projects such as having informational tables in shopping malls, delivering talks for businesses etc. are ongoing when there is a need or request.
 Staff from CMHA also promote mental health throughout the community in a variety of venues such as media, business speeches, etc.

-Acknowledging that being homeless has a significant impact on a person's mental health and that many people living on the streets or people at risk of homelessness have mental health and/or addictions issues, CMHA, with funding from BC Housing, has four homeless outreach workers meeting and assisting people of the streets of Nanaimo.
+Acknowledging that being homeless has a significant impact on a person's mental health and that many people living on the streets or people at risk of homelessness have mental health and/or addictions issues, CMHA, with funding from BC Housing, has one homeless outreach worker meeting and assisting people of the streets of Nanaimo.
 In partnership with the Vancouver Island Health Authority Downtown Outreach Team, and Ministry of Housing and Social Development outreach workers, these workers assist people with accessing income, health services, find and maintain housing, and work towards a life that does not include homelessness and its causes.

 Mental Health First Aid